Please provide your zip code to see plans in your area.

-Congressman Paul Ryan has proposed various Medicare reforms in budget proposals over the last few years, including privatization, means testing, and raising the eligibility age to 67.
-Not surprisingly, Ryan’s proposals have failed to gain bipartisan support, but have been quite popular with Republicans.
+Former Speaker of the House, Paul Ryan, proposed various Medicare reforms in budget proposals during his time in office, including privatization, means testing, and raising the eligibility age to 67.
+Not surprisingly, Ryan’s proposals failed to gain bipartisan support, but have remained quite popular with Republicans.

-Similar proposals have been advanced regarding Social Security.
-Most of the 2016 GOP presidential candidates have called for increasing the full retirement age for Social Security.
+Similar proposals have been advanced regarding Social Security, with GOP lawmakers often calling for an increase to the full retirement age for Social Security.
 (It’s currently age 67 for people born in 1960 or later.)
 They’ve also proposed privatizing the program, adding means testing, or a combination of all three approaches.

 Some Democrats have proposed expanding the Social Security tax so that it applies to all income, a move that would increase revenue and stabilize the program without the need to reduce benefits.

 So while there are certainly similarities between Medicare and Social Security – and similarities in terms of how politicians have proposed reforming both programs – they are not the same thing.
 Most elderly Americans are beneficiaries of both programs, receiving a monthly check from Social Security to provide retirement income, along with health insurance from Medicare.